 How to Count Words and Characters in Any Text

 Knowing exactly how many words or characters your text contains matters more often than you might think.
 Social media posts have character limits.
 Academic papers have word counts.
 SEO meta descriptions need to hit a specific range.
 Even email subject lines perform better at certain lengths.
+A browser-based counter shows everything live as you type, with no server upload required.

 Platform character limits